 What is Denim Fabric?

-Denim is usually a cotton fabric made using the twill weave technique which creates a diagonal line, making it different from canvas and oxford.
-The fabric consists of 2 sets of yarn called “warp and weft”.
+Denim is a twill woven cotton or cotton blended fabric with a diagonal line along the colored face and white on the back.
+The fabric consists of 2 sets of yarn called "warp and weft".
 Typically warp is dyed with indigo and weft kept undyed and then woven together which makes denim look blue on the front and white on the back.

 The origins of the name 'Denim'